 How to prepare for a trip here

 Norway is a Scandinavian country in Europe, which means that you should expect that the weather will be cold and chilly most of the time.
-Well the climate in this area is of no exception.
+Well, the climate in this area is no exception.
 If you’re thinking of visiting this place, then be prepared for some shivering since this place characterizes with a cold year-round alpine climate.
-Dig up your warmest clothes and boots and get ready for a chilly weather out in the nature.
+Dig up your warmest clothes and boots and get ready for a chilly weather out in nature.
 Since we are talking about a national park, there is rarely an opportunity for you to enter a warm cabin and warm up your body, so pay attention to the preparation of the right equipment.

 As mentioned before that the terrain may differ between the east and west side, well it is similar with the climate.
-This means that you can expect a different climate type and some temperature differences between the two sides of the park.
+This means that you can expect a different environment type and some temperature differences between the two sides of the park.

 Discover the wildlife

 During your visit here you may encounter many species of arctic animals that you have probably never had the chance to see before.
-This land is especially known for the wild reindeer herds that are known to be among the largest in the world.
-The animals here migrate from one side to another throughout the year, so you might want to do a simple research before visiting if you are interested in seeing a specific animal.
+This land is mainly known for the wild reindeer herds that are known to be among the largest in the world.
+The animals here migrate from one side to another throughout the year, so you might want to do a simple research before visiting if you are interested in seeing a particular animal.

 What to do in Hardangervidda

-At a place like this there are plenty of activities you can do.
-From hiking, biking and climbing to simply relaxing in the peace and tranquility that this place offers, there are many ways how to enjoy a day at this wonderful plateau.
+At a place like this, there are plenty of activities you can do.
+From hiking, biking and climbing to simply relaxing in the peace and tranquility that this place offers, there are many ways how to enjoy a day at this magnificent plateau.
 Accessibility is possible all year round so you can count on fishing, hiking, horse riding, canoeing or whatever you are interested in doing here whenever you want.
-Also, if you are interested you can always pass by the two visitors centers.
+Also, if you are interested, you can always pass by the two visitors centers.
 Just imagine a day full of excitement and joy followed by camping in a place like this and waking up the next morning under a clear blue sky: pure happiness.

-Spread the word about this wonderful place located in Norway and plan a trip to what may be an adventure of a lifetime.
+Spread the word about this beautiful place located in Norway and plan a trip to what may be an adventure of a lifetime.
 Visit Hardangervidda and encounter its mystical beauty, for it is a destination you will certainly enjoy.